 But the award for youngest innkeeper in the Wisconsin B&B Association most likely goes to Johnny Elliott, who at age 25 runs the Tritsch House in Alma and who has been successful in attracting a younger crowd thanks to a décor that includes flat screen TVs, wi-fi and one fabulous pool table.
 And it probably doesn’t hurt either that the Contact Us page on his Web site features a photo of Elliott surfing.

-The Association runs an “Aspiring Innkeepers” seminar every spring and fall - with the next one to take place April 25 in Deforest, Wis. - for anyone who sees a lot of themselves in the innkeepers described above.
+The Association runs an “Aspiring Innkeepers” seminar every spring and fall - with the next one to take place in the Spring of 2015 and again in the Fall - November 8 in Eau Claire, WI. - for anyone who sees a lot of themselves in the innkeepers described above.
 According to Kristine Ullmer, executive administrator of the group, the full-day seminar covers everything from licensing to marketing to the innkeeping lifestyle.

 Ullmer also mentioned a variation on the younger innkeepers theme.
 “We have a handful of inns where the parents now have their Gen X kids involved in the business,” said Ullmer.
 She cited the Old Rittenhouse Inn in Bayfield where Jerry and Mary Phillips are thrilled to have son Mark handling chef and marketing duties and daughter-in-law Wendy tending to event planning; The English Manor in Sheboygan, where daughter Stephanie Tisdale is taking over day-to-day operations from mom Susan Hundley; Pinehurst Inn at Pike’s Creek in Bayfield, where the daughter and son-in-law of owners Nancy and Steve Sandstrom operate the on-premise spa; and Speckled Hen Inn in Madison, where owners Patricia and Bob Fischbeck are training son Bob in the finer points of running a 50-acre sustainable country inn that serves award-winning breakfasts.